hyungccho/backbone_material/w7d4/backbone-parse.md

 data structures.
 Let's say that we have a blog post that `has_many` comments.

 We'd like to include the comments in the JSON we send when we fetch a post.
-So we build a JBuilder template to format the JSON payload:
+So we build a Jbuilder template to format the JSON payload:

 ```ruby
 # show.json.jbuilder